Bill Kortum of Petaluma

 You can help continue Bill Kortum’s legacy with a donation to a special fund.

-Michael Allen of Santa Rosa
+Michael Allen of Santa Rosa, Board Chair

 A North Bay community leader for over 40 years, Michael has a record of activism and extensive legislative experience that makes him uniquely qualified to tackle the diverse issues facing our neighborhoods and our state.
 Michael has had an extensive career as a registered nurse, lawyer and then labor leader right here in the North Bay.
 Elected to the State Assembly in November 2010, Michael was appointed to serve as the Assistant Majority Leader shortly thereafter.
 Since then, he has worked to improve safety at our state hospitals, help working families, and create local jobs.
 After serving in the Assembly he was appointed to the California Unemployment Insurance Appeals Board by the Assembly Speaker Perez in January 2013.
 He raised his five children here and was proud to see them go on to graduate college and become successful in their own right.